 Which actors would you choose to play your characters in a movie rendition?

 I have trouble remembering actors, and I have left unwatched those movies I ought to have watched, so I nominate instead our three children as they might have been 20 years ago on a lawn with the grandparents’ movie camera: S as pernickety, alternately irascible and affable publisher; A as brilliant renegade designer; J as publicist extraordinaire, axing his way into the wallets of readers.

 What is the one-sentence synopsis of your book project?

 I think the provisional title says it neatly but I’ll add: ‘freeing the book from its material trappings’, or more prosaically, ‘working from a traditional publishing model to issue exceptional and original writing digitally’.

-book project be self-published administered or represented by an agency run by others?
+Will your book project be self-published administered or represented by an agency run by others?

 Rosa Mira Books is entirely self-inflicted.
 Although many play a valuable part in its activities, I take final responsibility.
 However, I’m definitely open to finding a like-minded partner, preferably with PR and entrepreneurial dynamism, who is willing to share the joys and vexations of epublishing for an indeterminate income.
 Enquire in the comments or track me down as you will.